xxdocobxx/DisplayTimer/README.md

 ![Screenshots](https://github.com/xxdocobxx/DisplayTimer/raw/master/assets/screenshot001.jpg)

 ## About
-A simply count up/down timer which make use of [[DisplayKeystroke](https://github.com/xxdocobxx/DisplayKeystroke)]("DisplayKeystroke") to send global hotkeys to the browser.
+A simply count up/down timer which demonstrate how to make use of [[DisplayKeystroke](https://github.com/xxdocobxx/DisplayKeystroke)]("DisplayKeystroke") to send global hotkeys to the browser.

 ## Usage
  1. Run the application `KeystrokeServer.exe` and click the `Start` button.